corewar/corewar.io/docs/redcode/opcodes.md

 #Opcodes

 Opcodes are used to specify what operation should be performed when the instruction is executed.

-Different opcodes have different default [modifiers](modifiers) and some opcodes require only a single [operand](operand)
+Different opcodes have different default [modifiers](modifiers) and some opcodes require only a single [operand](operand).

 The following `opcodes` can be used in Corewar